4 Rue de Rivoli,

 1 person favorited this theater

-The theatre had a giant curved louvered screen of about 22 by 11 metres covered by a beautiful set of golden travellers.
-Unfortunatly in 1974 it succumbed to the mutiplex disease and was transformed into a five screen mutiplex.
-Although it still shows first run films as of today and it is impecably maintained, it lacks the great looks of its past.
+Unfortunately in 1978 it succumbed to the mutiplex disease and was transformed into a five screen multiplex.
+Seating capacities in the screens are: 249, 199, 99, 99 and 65-seats.
+Although it still shows first run films as of today and it is impeccably maintained, it lacks the great looks of its past.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.